royalapplications/docs/src/r2022/royalserver/introduction/how-is-royal-server-working.md

 > WMI (Windows Management Instrumentation) is a set of driver extensions to the Windows Driver Model that provides an operating system interface through which instrumented components provide information and notification.

 WMI is Microsoft's implementation of Web-Based Enterprise Management (WBEM) and Common Information Model (CIM).
 It relies on a binary communication protocol that is using dynamic ports (TCP/135 for standard RPC and a randomly assigned port between 1024-65535 (for Windows 2003 and older) or 49152-65535 (for Windows 2008 and newer).

+For details to prepare servers to be managed by Royal Server please check our [Pepare a Managed Server](./pepare-managed-server.md) script.